 What is CityPASS?

 CityPASS focuses on providing fast, reduced-price admission to the top attractions in a handful of cities in the US and Canada.
 Users can save up to half the price of admission to popular attractions and events.
-In fact, the services available for just 14 cities:
+The service is available for just 14 cities:

 Why You'll Want CityPASS